harshitt13/some-walls-by-me/README.md

 # Walls by harshitt13

-A collection of beautiful wallpapers created by harshitt13.
+A collection of wallpapers by harshitt13.

-## 🖼️ Image Gallery (4-Column Matrix)
+## 🖼️ Image Gallery

 _Displaying primary previews for the collection._